Self-protection and insurance demand with convex premium principles: Effects of ex ante moral hazard

 Let $H_1(e) = 1+c'(e)\cdot \left(\frac{p'(e)}{1-\beta}\int_{\beta(e)}^1 \text{VaR}_t(Y)\dif t-\frac{p'(e)}{p(e)}\text{VaR}_{\beta(e)}(Y)\right)^{-1}$ and $H_2(e)=1+\frac{(1-\beta)c'(e)}{\mathbb{E}[Y]p'(e)}$.
 Then

 Therefore, from equation \eqref{expr:L}, the objective function of problem (\ref{prob:moral}) subject to the moral hazard constraint is

 In the following, we present numerical examples to illustrate the impact of moral hazard on optimal effort and optimal insurance coverage.
-The parameter settings in the three subsections will align with those in subsections \ref{ssec:theta1}, \ref{ssec:theta2}, and \ref{ssec:beta}, respectively.
-This approach allows for a comprehensive examination of the effects of parameters $\theta_1,\theta_2$ and $\beta$ on optimal effort and coverage, while also facilitating a comparison with the conclusions drawn in the earlier sections.
+The parameter settings in the following subsections are consistent with those outlined in subsections \ref{ssec:theta1}, \ref{ssec:theta2}, and \ref{ssec:beta}, respectively.
+This setting allows for a comprehensive examination of the effects of parameters $\theta_1,\theta_2$ and $\beta$ on optimal effort and coverage, while also facilitating a comparison with the conclusions drawn in the earlier sections.
 From equation \eqref{expr:TVaR}, we have

 and